NAIMA Canada Staff

 He was awarded Ottawa’s Forty Under 40 distinction which recognises accomplished leaders who are under the age of 40 and also give back to their community.

 Jillian is the Communications Strategist for NAIMA Canada, where she assists with website curation and facilitates digital communication strategies that help advance NAIMA’s environmental preservation efforts.
-These strategies include content, digital marketing, social media, and reporting.
+These strategies include content, digital marketing, social media, research, and reporting.
 She aligns social and creative development for projects.

 Prior to joining the NAIMA team, Jillian received her Bachelor of Arts Honours degree in Communications as well as a post-graduate diploma from Algonquin College in Interactive Multimedia and Graphic Design.